Introduction to API key authentication

 The general steps to implement API key authentication are:

-1. Create API key credentials to get an API key.
+1. Create to get an API key.

 API key credentials

 API key authentication requires API key credentials.
-The most common pattern is to create a new API key credentials item for each application.
-API key credentials are used to configure the privileges of an API key, which grant access to specific services, items, and operations in ArcGIS.
+The most common pattern is to create a new API key credentials for each application.
+API key credentials are used to configure the of an API key, which grant access to specific services, items, and operations in ArcGIS.

 Hybrid authentication